Doorda/Getting-Started/terms/README.md

 2) **Ledgers**

     Ledgers are records of transactions for each unique entry.
-Similar to the function of an accounting ledger, it is meant to maintain a verifiable history of the changes of each tables over time.
+Similar to the function of an accounting ledger, it is meant to maintain a verifiable, immutable history of the changes of each tables over time.
-    Each unique entries will have an `insert` action into the ledger followed subsequently by `update`/`delete` (deletes are often not done unless it is an error made by the source provider)
+    Each unique entry will have an `insert` action into the ledger followed subsequently by `update`/`delete` (deletes are often not done unless it is an error made by the source provider)

     All tables in Snapshots will have an equivalent Ledger table to track changes.